Rizky Billar: Domestic Violence Controversy

 Billar was reported by Lesti to the South Jakarta Metro Police for domestic violence, which occurred on 28 September 2022 at around 01.51 Western Indonesia Time and 09.47 Western Indonesia Time.
 In her report, Lesti revealed that Billar responded violently after he was caught cheating.
-In the early hours of the morning, when Lesti asked to be sent back to her parents' house because of the incident, Billar got so emotional that he pushed Lesti down onto the bed and strangled Lesti.
+In the early hours of the morning, when Lesti asked to be sent back to her parents' house because of the incident, Billar got so emotional that he pushed Lesti down onto the bed and strangled her.
 This happened repeatedly.
 Another incident occurred the next morning, when Billar tried to pull Lesti towards the bathroom.
 He also slammed his wife to the floor repeatedly so that her right hand, left, neck and body were injured.
 Due to Billar's actions, Lesti submitted a report to the South Jakarta Metro Police in the evening around 22.00 Western Indonesia Time.

 For his actions, he was officially dismissed as one of the presenters of the talent search show D'Academy which aired on Indosiar.
 This announcement was made by other presenters, namely Ramzi, Irfan Hakim, Gilang Dirga, Ruben Onsu, Jirayut and Tiyara Ramadhani in the broadcast live the program on 4 October 2022.
 This is in accordance with the Indonesian Broadcasting Commission appeal, which prohibits perpetrators of domestic violence from appearing on television or radio.
-Not only that, the award for the Gorgeous Dad category he won from the Infotainment Awards 2022 event which aired on SCTV and was given right on the day the incident occurred on 29 September 2022 was also revoked right a week later.
+Not only that, the award for the Gorgeous Dad category he won from the Infotainment Awards 2022 event which aired on SCTV and was given right on the day the incident occurred on 29 September 2022 was also revoked a week later.

 Billar was officially named a suspect by Polda Metro Jaya on 12 October 2022 and was detained the day after.
-On 15 October 2022, Billar was officially left from detention after 1 day in detention because Lesti withdrew the lawsuit.
+On 15 October 2022, Billar was officially released after 1 day in detention because Lesti withdrew the lawsuit.